 The Total Gym XLS is the mid-range model in the Total Gym series.
 When you look at all the different models, they all kinda look the same.

-When you look at the stats, you do see some fairly big differences.
+When you look at the stats though, you do see some fairly big differences.
 The biggest differences are:

 - Max user weight capacity